-Another important theory in balance is that pictorial elements in the right are more prominent than those on the left of a design.
-Therefore, important elements in a logo should be aligned to the right of the design to achieve attention in the right parts of the design.
+Another important theory in balance is that pictorial elements on the right are more prominent than those on the left of a design.
+Therefore, important elements in a logo should be aligned to the right of the design to achieve attention to the right parts of the design.

 Use the name literally!

-Also, having said that, remember to use the name in an appropriate way and make it look relevant to the kind of business in your company’s field of business.
+Also, having said that, remember to use the name appropriately and make it look relevant to the kind of business in your company’s field of business.
 You have to keep in mind to master the foundation of creating a logo before plunging into this adventure.
-Penguin publications, C Elephants, Black Mamba films are some examples of great logos designed literally.
+Penguin publications, C Elephants, and Black Mamba films are some examples of great logos designed literally.

 Pop it up

-Have you come across a logo with having 3D effects or a colour pop?
-If you have, you’ll agree with us how the extra detail to an element makes a logo stand out and is much more noticeable.
-You can always Use colour and shaped to make elements pop up in the logo.
-It will make your logo much more interesting and memorable to looks at.
+Have you encountered a logo with 3D effects or a color pop?
+If you have, you’ll agree with us that the extra detail to an element makes a logo stand out and is much more noticeable.
+You can always use color and shape to make elements pop up in the logo.
+It will make your logo much more interesting and memorable to look at.

-Recently, designers also use animated motions in logos.
-This makes a logo thrilling and gives it an edge over the other ordinary logos.
+Recently, designers also used animated motions in logos.
+This makes a logo thrilling and gives it an edge over other ordinary logos.
 It is always said the human eye notices movement faster than it does stillness.
-Now you know why the buzzing fly always catches your attention so quick when the assignment left on the desk always manages to slip off the mind!
+Now you know why the buzzing fly always catches your attention so quickly when the assignment left on the desk always manages to slip off the mind!